Smoked Whole Chicken

 - 1 whole chicken

-- 3 Tbsp BBQ Chicken Rub
+- 3 Tablespoons BBQ Chicken Rub

 Instructions

 - Generously rub the chicken with dry rub.
 Make sure you get all areas of the chicken covered with the spices.
 We recommend lifting the skin away from the chicken and rubbing spices under the skin to make sure the spices infuse into the chicken.
-You can even throw some spice in the cavity to give it even more flavor.
+You can even throw some spice inside the cavity to give it even more flavor.

 Beth says